lucrnz/site/src/content/blog/20220928-hello-world.md

-+++
+---
+title: "Hello World: The suffering of modern web development"
+date: "2022-09-28"
-title = "Hello World: The suffering of modern web development" date = 2022-09-28 description = "My experience building this site and how modern web development is"
+description: "My experience building this site and how modern web development is"

-[extra]
-cover_img = "/images/blog/20220928-hello-world/pexels-pixabay-261579.jpg"
-cover_alt = "Cup Filled With Coffee Near Book" long_description = "Article describing my experience building a website as a single-page-application, including reflection on technologies like Svelte, TypeScript and Express"
+longDescription: "Article describing my experience building a website as a single-page-application, including reflection on technologies like Svelte, TypeScript and Express"
-+++
+coverImg: "/images/blog/20220928-hello-world/pexels-pixabay-261579.jpg"
+coverAlt: "Cup Filled With Coffee Near Book"
+---

 > Update: You can view the source code for the website version referenced here: [www-old](https://github.com/lucrnz/www-old)